erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 I primarily develop applications using open-source tools, so my recommendations are informed by that industry and tool set.

+In my experience non-technical considerations receive inadequate attention, but they often impact performance, so I emphasize them here.

-## Passion
+## Self-motivation

-Above all else, I recommend helping students discover and explore their interests, so they can then compete effectively for jobs aligned with those interests.
-Hopefully, each student will find a career in which she loves going to work, and derives real, personal value from her contribution.

-To perform well in an interview and in the workplace, we all have to demonstrate passion for the role.
-A dispassionate applicant may possess exceptional technical skill, and yet be passed over for someone with less experience, but a strong sense for the product and a motivation to learn.
+To perform well in an interview and the workplace, a student must demonstrate an interest in the role, even if it's just a connection with a personal interest.

 [David Byttow](https://medium.com/@davidbyttow) elucidates this well in his posts [ABC: Always Be Coding](https://medium.com/tech-talk/d5f8051afce2) and [Four Steps to Google, Without a Degree](https://medium.com/this-happened-to-me/8f381aa6bd5e).
 As an aside, his second post argues you don't need a degree to compete effectively.
-I believe school, while not strictly necessary, provides a structure for learning, just as employment by a company is not necessary for livelihood, but does provide structure for compensation.
+I believe school, while not strictly necessary, provides a structure for learning and a solid foundation.

+I recommend helping students discover and explore their interests, so they can then compete effectively for jobs aligned with those interests.
+Ideally, each student will find a career in which she enjoys going to work, and derives real, personal value from her contribution.

 An academic program should encourage creativity and self-direction.
 Two software development tasks are rarely the same, and it's often up to the developer to make an educated guess about which aproach to take.
 I recommend asking students regularly to describe what they would like to learn about and why, and including the resulting feedback in an academic advisory setting.

-## Customer
+## Customer-focus

-Next, I recommend instilling a common sense principle: focus on providing value to a customer.
-A student can [be his own customer](http://paulgraham.com/startupideas.html) initially, and staying close to the feedback cycle is personally fulfilling and makes business sense.
+I recommend instilling a common sense principle: focus on providing value to a customer.
+A student can [be his own customer](http://paulgraham.com/startupideas.html) initially.
+In an academic setting, the instructor can serve as the customer; assignments are the deliverables.
+Solving a problem for someone is personally fulfilling and makes business sense.
 This recommendation may seem obvious, but the highest-performing teams I've been a part of have been explicit about this goal, and I've seen other teams lose sight of it day-to-day.

 ## Community

+We're social creatures and software development is often a collaborative effort.

 By fostering interaction with a diversity of people and ideas, a school can help a student refine her career goals.
 By including employers in this interaction, a school can expose students directly, and under the best of circumstances, to employment opportunities.

-LinkedIn, Twitter, Facebook, and Github provide tools for interacting online with other developers.
-There are also activities like hack days and meetups students can participate in to learn practical skills and meet like-minded people in the developer community.
-If there are an abundance nearby, schools can encourage students to participate.
+LinkedIn, Twitter, Facebook, and Github provide tools for interacting online with other developers without requiring everyone work at the same company.
+There are also activities like hackdays, unconferences, and meetups students can participate in to learn practical skills and meet like-minded people in the developer community.
+All of these are usually free.
+If these activities exist nearby, encourage students to participate.
 If not, schools can host these events themselves and support students by building a developer community around the school.
+Often a meetup just needs a room and some pizza.
+A school's ACM chapter can help organize to distribute the work.

 ### LinkedIn